WeSolveProblems/wesolveproblems.org.uk/maths-battle/sample-problems.md

 ##Problem 3

-A number of consecutive pages are missing from a book.
-If you add the page numbers of all missing pages, you get 112.
+A number of consecutive pages is missing from a book.
+If you add the page numbers of all the missing pages, you get 112.
 Which pages are missing?

 ##Problem 4